-The treatment options for brain and spinal cord tumors depend on many factors, including the type of tumor, its location, and how far it has grown or spread.
+The treatment options for brain and spinal cord tumors depend on many factors, including:

 Most children with these astrocytomas can be cured by surgery alone.
 They may be given radiation therapy if the tumor is not removed completely, although many doctors will wait until there are signs the tumor is growing back before considering it.
 Even then, another operation to remove the remaining tumor may be the first option.
 The outlook is not as good if the tumor is in a place that does not allow it to be removed surgically, such as the hypothalamus or brain stem.
 In these cases, radiation therapy is usually the best option.

+These tumors tend to grow slowly, but they can grow into nearby tissues.
 The initial treatment for these tumors is surgery if it can be done, or biopsy to confirm the diagnosis if surgery is not feasible.
 Because these tumors often grow into nearby normal brain tissue, they are hard to cure with just surgery.
 Usually the surgeon will try to remove as much of the tumor as safely possible.
-If the surgeon can remove it all, the child may be cured.
+If the surgeon can remove it all, the child may be cured with no further treatment.

 For children younger than 3, if the tumor can’t be removed completely or if it grows back, chemotherapy may be used to try to slow the tumor’s growth until they are older.
 They may then be treated with radiation.

 Surgery is often the first treatment for these fast-growing astrocytomas if it can be done, but patients with these tumors are almost never cured by surgery.
 In some cases only a needle biopsy is safe.
 When surgery is used, as much of the tumor is removed as possible, and then radiation therapy is given, often followed by chemotherapy.